CyberShadow7/CyberShadow7/README.md

 I am currently working on mini-games which work mostly on command-line.
 I have made my own MSF modules as well (in Ruby but I don't remember much specifics of the MSF3 engine).

-I also make some automations tools which I find useful.
+I also make some automation scripts, which I find useful.

 Open to opportunities!